-Q12: Cufflinks again produces multiple output files that you can inspect from your right-handside galaxy history.
+Q13: Cufflinks again produces multiple output files that you can inspect from your righthand-side galaxy history.
 From the "gene expression" output, what is the FPKM for the ORMDL3 gene?
 What are the other genes with above zero FPKM values?
+136853

 Note.
-The FPKM metric attempts to normalize for sequencing depth and gene length.
-Genes will have more reads mapped in a sample with high coverage than one with low read coverage -2x depth $\approx 2x$ expression.
-Also longer genes will have more reads mapped than shorter genes -2x length $\approx 2x$ more reads.
+In later classes we will discuss some shortfalls of the FPKM metric and why some more recent normalization schemes (that also attempt to normalize for sequencing depth and gene length) are preferred.
+Note that genes will have more reads mapped in a sample with high coverage than one with low read coverage - 2x depth $\approx$ 2x expression.
+Also longer genes will have more reads mapped than shorter genes - 2x length $\approx$ 2x more reads.
 Normalization allows us to compare across genes within a sample and between samples (e.g. WT and Mutant etc.)

 If you have time you can run a separate htseq-count analysis for your "accepted hits" file.
-Open htseq-count, and set it up using default parameters other than "Aligned SAM/BAM File" and "GFF File" which you need to select from your history as in the above example.
+Open htseq-count, and set it up using default parameters other than "Aligned SAM/ BAM File" and "GFF File" which you need to select from your history as in the above example.

 Subsequent steps in a typical RNA-Seq analysis would use a tool such as DESeq2 (an R package) to set up a differential expression analysis to essentially compare the counts of each transcript/gene between different samples (including replicates) to assign a probability to the observed counts being generated if the gene is NOT differentially expressed between conditions.
 The DESeq2 package will be the subject of a separate class.
-For now, we will skip this step and move onto a population scale analysis to complete the circle back to our childhood asthma associated SNPs.
+For now we will skip this step and move onto a population scale analysis to complete the circle back to our childhood asthma associated SNPs.

-Section 4: Population Scale Analysis [HOMEWORK]
+Section 4: Population Scale Analysis